 This procedure has become more popular over the years, and although laser hair removal is relatively safe in the hands of an experienced technician, side effects may occur.
 These side effects may range from skin swelling and redness to skin burns and even scaring (replacement of normal skin with fibrous tissue).

 Skin burns occur either due to the prolonged use of the laser on specific areas or may result when the intensity of heat is too high.
 The skin will absorb the laser energy which may lead to skin burns.
-These burns are usually minor burns but severe burns may also occur (second and third degree burns).
+These burns are usually minor burns but severe burns may also occur ( Second degree burns and third degree burns).
 Seek medical attention if the burn doesn't heal or it takes a long time healing.

 Other side effects of laser hair removal may include: